dart-archive/www.dartlang.org/src/site/tools/observatory/allocation-profile.markdown

 <img src="images/AccumulatorButtons.png" alt="Buttons specific to the Accumulator Profile screen">

 GC
-: Initiates a garbage collection pass for both old space and new space and refreshes the displayed data.
+: Initiates a garbage collection pass for both old generation and new generation and refreshes the displayed data.

 Reset Accumulator
 : Zeroes out the Accumulator columns in the allocation table and